By Steve Giegerich and Joe Levine

 Ultimately, teacher preparation at TC appears to spark a particularly strong sense of commitment, particularly to urban teaching, and creates a pipeline for New York City schools.

 “Graduates from our TR@TC [Teaching Residents at Teachers College], Peace Corps Fellows, Teacher Opportunity Corps II and Abby M. O’Neill Fellowship programs are committed to teaching in New York City public schools,” says Katembo.
 “Anecdotally, I can share that they remain passionate about teaching and often take on leadership positions.
 Peace Corps Fellow alumni have founded schools and are in city-wide leadership positions.
 For all programs, those who leave teaching tend to stay in education-related fields and often continue their studies.”

 TC graduates who end up teaching in other states and countries also benefit from their field- work in New York City.
 “Regardless of where you end up teaching, our core stances become even more powerful when you’ve learned them in the city’s diverse and culturally vibrant classrooms,” Katembo says.

 “My professors at TC grounded me in theory, and that’s sustained me,” says Billy Fong (M.A. ’11), a fourth-grade special education teacher at New York City’s Central Park East II School and a TC clinical faculty member.
 “It’s what separates teacher preparation from teacher training.
 Training programs develop skills.
 TC prepared me to understand the theories behind those skills so that I can keep responding to new challenges in the classroom.”

-The stories of eight TC alumni who teach show that teachers are problem-solvers who model the curiosity, perseverance and resourcefulness we hope for in young students.
+In stories of eight TC alumni who teach, we learn that teachers are problem-solvers who model the curiosity, perseverance and resourcefulness we hope for in young students.